FRRouting/frr/doc/user/ospfd.rst

 .. index:: graceful-restart helper planned-only
 .. clicmd:: graceful-restart helper planned-only

-.. index:: no graceful-restart helper planned-only
+.. index:: graceful-restart helper planned-only
 .. clicmd:: no graceful-restart helper planned-only

    It helps to support as HELPER only for planned